 - Jams, jellies, fruit, and pickles can be processed safely with a water bath canner.

-- Tomatoes are a special case…read more here.
+- Tomatoes are a special case they can often be canned with either method….read more here.

 How to Clean Up Botulism

-However, if your jar is opened or leaking, you’ll need to detoxify your jar and contents.
+If your jar is opened or leaking, you’ll need to detoxify your jar and contents.
 I have never had to detoxify in this manner.
-Check this: https://www.cdc.gov/botulism/consumer.html#throwaway for information on how to dispose of spoiled foods.
+Check this article https://www.cdc.gov/botulism/consumer.html#throwaway for information on how to dispose of suspected food borne botulism.

 Remember, animals can get sick too, so please don’t dispose of this in a way that a pet will get into it.